lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 Berkeley's attack on infinitesimals resulted in a concerted effort to banish them in favour of $\epsilon$-$\delta$, which although frequently hated remind me of challenge-response protocols.
-As I've [noted previously]({% post_url 2022-08-10-Nonstandard_Analysis %}) on this blog, today – thanks to set theory _ we have the theoretical tools to place infinitesimals on a completely rigorous basis.
+As I've [noted previously]({% post_url 2022-08-10-Nonstandard_Analysis %}) on this blog, today – thanks to set theory – we have the theoretical tools to place infinitesimals on a completely rigorous basis.

 ### The paradoxes and the solutions

 The [paradoxes of set theory](https://plato.stanford.edu/entries/settheory-early/#CritPeri), discovered around the turn of the 20th century, aroused huge disquiet.
-Although I have posted this quotation [previously]({% post_url 2023-04-12-Wittgenstein %}), there is no better description than Gödel's:
+Although I have posted this exact quote [previously]({% post_url 2023-04-12-Wittgenstein %}), there is no better description than Gödel's:

 > By analyzing the paradoxes to which Cantor's set theory had led, he freed them from all mathematical technicalities, thus bringing to light the amazing fact that our logical intuitions (i.e., intuitions concerning such notions as: truth, concept, being, class, etc.) are self-contradictory.[^1]